davisrash/ising-model/README.md

 Transverse-field Ising model in Qiskit

 ## Introduction
 This repository contains the code for the transverse-field Ising model (chain) in Qiskit.
 The code is based on the [paper](https://doi.org/10.22331/q-2018-12-21-114) by Alba Cervera-Lierta.
-The code is written in Python 3.11.5 and uses Qiskit 0.44.1.
+The code is written in Python 3.11.6 and uses Qiskit 0.45.0.

 ## Installation
 To run the code, you need to nstall the requirements in `requirements.txt` using pip.
 I recommend that you create a virtual environment.
-Note that `requirements.txt` is not minimal; some packages were helpful during development but were eventually unused in the final product.

 ## Usage
 The code runs entirely in the Jupyter notebook `ising-model.ipynb`.
 After installing the required packages, you may run the notebook normally.
 Two things are true by default in the notebook: